 Verify the company has a written task-specific training program conducted annually for all employees involved in conducting procedures such as culling, euthanasia, handling, vaccination, catching and loading birds.
 40 Confirm that employees have been trained to handle birds so that risk of injury to birds is minimized, and unnecessary flock stress is avoided.
 20 Confirm that birds are handled in such a manner that avoids injuries during all handling procedures.
 20 E1: Vaccination and Pullet Movement (Auditor must observe and score or pullet movement procedures for Audit Section E1.
-Use the boxes indicated otherwise select which procedure was observed.)
+Use the boxes indicotherwise select which procedure was observed.)
 Confirm that set up and maintenance of the vaccination or moving area is conducted in a manner that prevents excessive pullet stress and promotes bird and employee comfort.
 Vaccination Pullet Movement 20 Verify that there is a written plan for evaluating and culling pullets as necessary during vaccination and movement procedures.
 Confirm that an individual responsible for humanely euthanizing pullets is designated.
 Vaccination Pullet Movement 20 Equipment used during vaccination or pullet moving procedures such as tables or catch frames are in good condition.
 Instructions for appropriate disposal of supplies used during vaccination or pullet moves are provided.
 Vaccination Pullet Movement 20 Inspect a total of 100 individual coops for signs of damage that can injure birds or allow them to escape.
 It is preferable that trailers be empty during the audit process.
 Award points based on a sliding scale: < 3 damaged coops = 20 Up to 20 3-5 damaged coops = 10 5 damaged coops = 0 Vaccination 20

 Equipment used to segregate pullets is kept in good condition and does not result in unnecessary flock stress or have direct contact with the birds.
 Verify records of vaccination and/or transportation field-caused injuries and pullet death.
 If the number of pullets that die or are injured exceeds 1% during a handling procedure, corrective action must be initiated.
 Do not include pullets that are culled during the handling process.
 Pullet Movement Vaccination Pullet Movement 40 E2: Transportation at End of Production Ensure that the company has a written plan for emergency response and recover ery.
-20 Ensure that the company has a written plan for the maximum number of birds transportation coop.
-Density in the transport coop should permit the birds to s without being on top of one another (in a single layer).
-Examine two trailer lo ensure all birds are in a single layer.
-Confirm that the individual responsible f euthanizing birds unfit for travel is identified by the company.
-Euthanasia of cocur less than 12 hours after catching is complete, but must be performed wit catching is complete.
-Confirm that time of euthanasia is documented. it during transport ads with birds to or humanely anfit birds should 40 Inspect a total of 100 individual coops on a breeding transport trailer(s) for signs of damage that can injure birds or allow them to escape.
+20 Ensure that the company has a written plan for the maximum number of birds allowed per transportation coop.
+Density in the transport coop should permit the birds to sit during transport without being on top of one another (in a single layer).
+Examine two trailer loads with birds to ensure all birds are in a single layer.
+Confirm that the individual responsible for humanely euthanizing birds unfit for transport is identified by the company.
+Verify that the company has a written plan for handling birds unfit for transport.
+40 Inspect a total of 100 individual coops on a breeding transport trailer(s) for signs of damage that can injure birds or allow them to escape.
 It is preferable that trailers be empty during the audit process.
 Award points based on a sliding scale: < 3 damaged coops = 20 3-5 damaged coops = 10 > 5 damaged coops = 0 Up to 20 Employees may not lift, carry, or drag individual birds by a single wing or by the neck.
 Ensure birds are being caught by their legs or both wings and are not placed on their backs.
 Verify that no more than five birds are carried in one hand.
 40 Verify records of field-caused injuries and dead on arrival (DOA) rates.
-If the number of birds DOA exceeds 2% in any given week, corrective action must be initiated.
-40
+If the DOA exceeds 2% in any given week, corrective action must be initiated. number of birds 40